Cleveland DUI Lawyers

 Both of these questions are logical and make sense; if you are reading this, then we are sure you have similar questions.
 In these questions, the potential client is doing a couple of things.
 First, the client wants to know how much this is going to cost them to get the result they want in the second question.
 No ethical attorney will make a prediction about your case without learning more information.
 However, have we ever had a client’s DUI charge dismissed?
 Absolutely.
 We have recent cases where we were able to convince the court or the prosecutor to dismiss.
 This is highly difficult to do and takes a great bit of skill and determination.

-OVI Defense Attorneys Protecting You from Drunk Driving Charges
+OVI Defense For Drunk Driving Charges in Ohio

 Often, our clients will ask us "What can you do for me?
 I blew over the legal limit and got an OVI!"